SEI/C – Staff FAQ

 When and how will instructors be informed that they are included in the current SEI/C?

-Any instructor who is teaching a section of a course that ends during the current SEI/C evaluation time period* will be included in the evaluations that the student is asked to complete.
-Chairs can inform Instructors when their students are scheduled to participate in the SEI/C.
+Any instructor who is teaching a section of a course that ends during the current SEI/C evaluation time period* will be included in the evaluations that their students are asked to complete.
+Chairs, Managers, Program Managers and related Administrative Assistants will receive Subject View Management (SVM) reports that provide information on response rates and survey dates.
+Management can inform Instructors when their students are scheduled to participate in the SEI/C.

 How can we help the students if they have questions?